Can Slopes import my data from other apps/devices?

 Snoww lets you export to GPX, which Slopes can import.

-Importing from SnoCru
+Importing from Strava

 Importing from Trace / Alpine Replay